protocol/research-website/content/authors/jorge-soares/_index.md

 quote:
 ---

-Jorge is a Technical Program Manager on Protocol Labs’ ConsensusLab team, where he helps organise and accelerate our research on blockchain scalability.
+Jorge is a Technical Program Manager on the ConsensusLab team, where he helps steer and accelerate Protocol Labs’ research on blockchain scalability.

-He holds BSc and MSc degrees in Communication Networks Engineering and received a joint PhD in Robotics, Control, and Intelligent Systems from [EPFL](https://www.epfl.ch/en/) and in Electrical and Computer Engineering from [IST-UTL](https://tecnico.ulisboa.pt/en/) for his research in control theory and underwater robotics.
-He's a licensed engineer in both Portugal and Andorra.
+He holds BSc and MSc degrees in Communication Networks Engineering and received a joint PhD in Robotics, Control, and Intelligent Systems from [EPFL](https://www.epfl.ch/en/) and in Electrical and Computer Engineering from [IST-UL](https://tecnico.ulisboa.pt/en/) for his research in control theory and marine robotics.
+He's a licensed engineer in Andorra and Portugal.

-Prior to joining Protocol Labs, Jorge worked as a patent examiner with the [European Patent Office](https://www.epo.org/) (The Hague, The Netherlands), where he focused on human-computer interaction and the physical aspects of computing devices.
+Prior to joining Protocol Labs, Jorge worked as a patent examiner with the [European Patent Office](https://www.epo.org/), where he focused on human-computer interaction and the physical aspects of computing devices.
 He’s a Senior Member of [IEEE](https://www.ieee.org/) and a long-time volunteer, currently serving as Vice-Chair of the European Public Policy Committee.